tldr-pages/tldr/pages/osx/apachectl.md

 # apachectl

 > Apache HTTP Server control interface for macOS.
+> There are no options to get help or version.
 > More information: <https://www.unix.com/man-page/osx/8/apachectl/>.

 - Start the `org.apache.httpd` launchd job: